jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 This failure to treat is even more troubling for vulnerable groups.
 Black and LatinX adults receive mental healthcare services at only half the rate of whites.

-And similar mental healthcare disparities exist for people living in rural areas and for those with lower incomes.
+And similar mental healthcare disparities exist for people living in rural communities and for those with lower incomes.

 ---